how can osmo-mgw send a dummy RTP packet before CRCX ACK?

 The transmission of dummy packet(s) would only make sense once we have verified that both local and remote ip/port are known to both sides.
 Am I missing something?

-#1 Updated by dexter over 2 years ago
+#1 Updated by dexter about 3 years ago

 in protocol.c: send_dummy() is called from handle_create_con().
 This generates the early dummy packet.
 Its indeed odd.
 It would only make sense for CRCX requests that already include the remote address, otherwise we should be silent, the next chance to send the dummy packet would be the MDCX then.